lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

  `$ qemu-system-arm -M versatilepb -kernel vmlinuz-2.6.32-5-versatile -initrd initrd.img-2.6.32-5-versatile -hda hda.img -append "root=/dev/sda1"`

-You can install, compile, and whatever else you want to do now, or if you'd rather do it natively on the phone, you can just shut down qemu.
+You can install/compile packages and whatever else you want to do now, or if you'd rather do it natively on the phone, you can just shut down qemu.
-After this is installed, you're going to want to format your media (I used a USB stick) as a blank ext3 partition.
-I used gparted for sake of laziness.
+After you're sure Debian is properly installed, you're going to want to format your media (I used a USB stick) as a blank ext3 partition.
+I used gparted for this in the sake of laziness.

 Then you'll want to convert your qemu image to a raw one: